-It seems as though passwords are something we often get aggravated with in the online world.
-Sites seem to constantly get hacked.
-Our data gets leaked regardless of how strong our passwords are on these systems.
-Data leaks are often from another vulnerability that's out of our control.
-As a result, our username and passwords are then sold on the dark web.
+It seems as though passwords are something causing aggravation in the online world.
+Moreover, sites seem constantly hacked.
+Our data ultimately leaked regardless of how strong our passwords are on these systems.
+Often, the data leaks within another vulnerability that's out of our control.
+As a result, our username and passwords sold on the dark web.
 If you've used the same login/password combination over and over again, your account information is at risk for being sold to the highest bidder.
 There's only so much we can do to protect our accounts online and using strong passwords is one of those things.

 - Use reputable minimum requirements

 - Name and birthday combinations are always off limits